wazeerc/BetterYouTube/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+When contributing to BetterYoutube, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

 Please note we have a code of conduct, please follow it in all your interactions with the project.

+## Features Overview

+BetterYoutube combines two main features:
+- **Better Scrolling**: Replaces infinite scroll with contained scrollable sections
+- **Picture-in-Picture**: Adds PiP functionality with a convenient video control button

+When contributing, consider how your changes affect both features and ensure compatibility across different YouTube layouts.

+## Development Guidelines

+- Test changes on various YouTube pages (home, watch, search, etc.)
+- Ensure the PiP button integrates seamlessly with YouTube's video controls
+- Verify that scrollable containers adapt properly to different screen sizes
+- Check that the extension popup interface remains functional

 ## Pull Request Process